-Obvious, but worth confirming.
-While Yale offers a few IP courses, George Washington Law School has a strong focus on IP law and has over 25 different IP course offerings ranging from foundational courses to specialized courses in areas such as Patent Appellate Practice.
+While Yale Law School offers a few IP courses, the George Washington University Law School has a strong focus on IP law and has more than 25 different IP courses ranging from foundational to specialized courses such as “Patent Appellate Practice.”

-Highly ranked NYU offers over 40 classes under the umbrella of IP and Information Law including Fashion Law and Business.
+In addition, the highly ranked New York University (NYU) School of Law offers more than 30 classes under the umbrella of IP and Information Law including “Fashion Law and Business.”

 Not all learning happens in the classroom.
-In fact, clinics offer some of the best real world legal experience you will receive while in law school.
+In fact, clinics offer some of the best real-world legal experience you will receive while in law school.
 Look at which schools offer the type of hands-on experience that you want.

-If you are committed to being a patent prosecutor, however, school ranking matters less than for other areas of IP law.
+It is worth considering the opinion of legal educators when choosing the right IP program.
+However, if you are committed to being a patent lawyer (often referred to as a patent prosecutor), school rankings matter less than for other areas of IP law.
 Your technical background will matter more.